patramanis/dissertation/README.md

 # dissertation
-Stock signal forecasting based on the "uncertainty trinity" using Machine Learning
+Forecasting based on the "uncertainty trinity" using Machine Learning